aurelianoa/statuses/README.md

 ## Usage

-To add categories support to your eloquent models simply use `\Stacht\Statuses\Traits\Statusable` trait.
+To add status support to your eloquent models simply use `\Stacht\Statuses\Traits\Statusable` trait.

-### Manage your categories
+### Manage your statuses

-Your categories are just normal [eloquent](https://laravel.com/docs/master/eloquent) models, so you can deal with it like so.
+Your statuses are just normal [eloquent](https://laravel.com/docs/master/eloquent) models, so you can deal with it like so.

-### Manage your categorizable model
+### Manage your statusable model

 The API is intutive and very straightfoward, so let's give it a quick look: